hkirk/I4dab-slides/README.md

 ### To start

 * npm start
-* visit http://localhost:9000/slides/ for overview of lectures or e.g. http://localhost:9000/slides/06.1
+* visit http://localhost:9000/ for overview of lectures

 # Guides